Metrics and Monitoring for AI Search Visibility Today

 Data pipeline latency and ingestion failure alerts.

-Introduce a list of best practices for managing alert noise and fatigue.
+Best practices for managing alert noise and fatigue are listed below.

 Apply dynamic thresholds that adapt to traffic seasonality.